 Trading and Investing Books

 If you can learn to think for yourself, you don’t need to read a lot of trading or investing books.
 I actually read very few.
-The ones I have included below are there because they provide something different that what is available everywhere else, or are just a good resources on a topic you should know about.
+The ones I have included below are there because they provide something different than what is available everywhere else, or are good resources on a topic you should know about.

 Invest Like a Guru (Charlie Tian) – Packed with insights from some of the world’s best investors, this books breaks it all down and provides a few steps to follow to find good companies trading at a fair price (value investing).
 Lots of stats and charts are provided, showing how various strategies or methods have actually worked, when they tend to work the best (or not work).
 Essentially, this book is a condensed version of some of the other well known investing books by Buffett and Lynch.

-You Can Be a Stock Market Genius (Joel Greenblatt): The author of this book is a very successful hedge fund manger, and in this book he lays out some of the “secret hiding places of stock market profits.”
-And quite to my surprise, some of the things he talked about were secret…at least to me.
+You Can Be a Stock Market Genius (Joel Greenblatt): The author of this book was a successful hedge fund manger, and in this book he lays out some of the “secret hiding places of stock market profits.”
 This is definitely a book for the more experienced investor looking for ways to ramp up portfolios profits with special situation investments–mergers, spin-offs and rights offerings, to name a few.
-The same author also wrote the popular The Little Book That Beats the Market…another worthwhile read for the DIY investor.
+The same author also wrote the popular The Little Book That Beats the Market (based on the “Magic Formula“)…another worthwhile read for the DIY investor.

 Similar to the Market Wizards series, Market Masters (Robin Speziale) is a book of interviews with a number of Canada’s top hedge fund traders.
 The incredible diversity of strategies is mind-blowing.
 You aren’t going to learn everything about a trader’s strategy from an interview, but it does give you a really good idea of where you may want to do some more research, especially if you are just starting out and trying to find a strategy that suits you.

 The Black Swan (Nassim Taleb) looks at how improbable events–with huge impact– shape our lives…and why most people are blind to seeing these events before they occur.
 And they do occur, regularly, in different ways across the globe.
-In this book you learn a bit about a lot of different fields, but mainly (for the trader) you learn to keep the worst case (or at minimum, an alternative view) in the back of your mind.
+In this book you learn a bit about a lot of different fields, but mainly (for the trader) you learn to keep the worst case or alternative views in the back of your mind.
 You learn that there is money to be made in low probability events, and there is a lot of risk when everyone believes nothing can go wrong.
 Also recommended are Nassim Taleb’s other books: Fooled by Randomness and Antifragile.